sebv/node-soda-sync/README.md

 Note: API change in version 1.0.0, see below.

-A synchronous Version with a nice api of [soda](http://github.com/LearnBoost/soda.git), the node client for [Selenium](http://seleniumhq.org), built using [node-fibers](http://github.com/laverdet/node-fibers).
+A synchronous version of [soda](http://github.com/LearnBoost/soda.git), the node client for [Selenium](http://seleniumhq.org), built using [node-fibers](http://github.com/laverdet/node-fibers).

 Remote testing with [Sauce Labs](http://saucelabs.com) also works.